 - Need some know-how and recipes

 - Total customizability

 While dinner parties with flowing red and white wine or bottles of beer are great, sometimes it's nice to shake things up (excuse the pun) and offer guests delicious cocktails instead.
 But the idea of making them yourself can be daunting, not to mention time-consuming.
 Let's not forgot the annoyance of having to rush out to the store if you're missing ingredients.

 That's why I love the concept behind the Bartesian Cocktail Maker.
 As long as you have a stocked supply of basic spirits at home (and in the machine) and keep a selection of drink capsules on hand, you can serve up margaritas, cosmopolitans, whiskey sours, and other drinks in just minutes.
 And everyone can have their own favorite drink just as easily as they could a cup of coffee.
-There's a wide selection of capsules to choose from, subscription options to make sure the bar is always stocked, and the stylish machine will look great in any kitchen or bar area.
+There's a wide selection of capsules to choose from to use with this, the best home cocktail maker, subscription options to make sure the bar is always stocked, and the stylish machine will look great in any kitchen or bar area.

 Credits — The team that worked on this guide

 Christine Persaud resides in Toronto, Ontario, Canada, with her husband and 9-year-old son.
 And while her drink of preference is a nice glass of red wine, she occasionally whips up cocktails for guests.
 Her favorite to make for friends and family?
 Margaritas, of course.